anthonygrees/policyfiles_training/README.md

 When a Policy is ready for upload, a workstation command included with the ChefDK compiles the Policyfile into a ```Policyfile.lock``` file.
 This locked Policy, along with all of the cookbooks it references, are treated as a single unit by the Chef tooling.
 The bundle of ```Policyfile.lock``` and cookbooks are uploaded to the server simultaneously.

+Policyfiles have a number of clear benefits:
+ - They ensure the cookbooks running in production are the same versions that were tested against; providing safer development workflows
+ - They solve the Roles versioning issue
+ - They streamline the Roles and Environments patterns and dependency management into a single workflow
+ - This reduction of discreet concepts reduces the learning curve for getting started with Chef

 ## Why use Policyfiles ?
 Policyfiles provide cookbook dependency management and replaces roles and environments.
 This allows you to get exact, repeatable results !